 Be a part of the change

 You can be a part of this important work with palo rosa.
-It's amazing that with as little as $5,000 funding we can fully realize the project’s potential with larger, production-scale distillation equipment – and make good on the promise to share our reforestation experience with native communities that want to plant rosewood.
+It's amazing that with little funding we can fully realize the project’s potential with larger, production-scale distillation equipment – and make good on the promise to share our reforestation experience with native communities that want to plant rosewood.
 A sustainable future for rosewood, and many others of the Amazon’s amazing trees — your contribution can help grow this vision into reality.

 To date, generous donor support and a forward-thinking grant from the Marjorie Grant Whiting Center has enabled us to purchase our first small-batch distillation equipment for making sample essential oils.